-Linearity and radiality
+Linearity and radiality.

 Different gradient thresholds and different treatments of the pixels going out of the range produce identical output images.
-As before, the optimal choice for time step is $\Delta t=0.1$ and, as can be seen in the graph below, AMSS preserves linearity and radiality better than MCM.
+As before, the optimal choice for time step is $\Delta t = 0.1$ and, as can be seen in Figure 22, AMSS preserves linearity and radiality better than MCM.